 Here are the 5 steps for how to become a digital nomad again:

-At this point, you might be wondering the fastest way to make this happen.
+At this point, you might be wondering, ‘What’s the fastest way to become a digital nomad?’

 Thanks so much for checking out the post.